bihor/fp_newsletter/Documentation/Configuration/Index.rst

 Note°: this works only at the unsubscription.

 Note°°: comma separated list.
 E.g. 1,3.
 Without space.
-Required!
+Required for external extensions!

 Note°°°: the default value was changed from 0 to 1 in version 3.0.0 and even when L=0 0 will be added from version 3.0.0 to the email-templates when email.dontAppendL=0.